-This creamy Roasted Sweet Potato and Carrot Soup is a tasty solution for a nourishing and satisfying dinner, lunch, or side dish.
+This creamy Roasted Sweet Potato and Carrot Soup is a tasty solution for a delicious and satisfying dinner, or lunch.
 As red lentils simmer on the stove, sweet potatoes, carrots, and garlic roast in the oven, bringing out their natural sweetness.
 Rosemary and ginger add interest and depth.
 Blend all the ingredients together, and dinner is on the table in about 45 minutes!
-This recipe is vegetarian or easily vegan.
+This recipe is vegetarian or easily vegan. [ watch VIDEO on recipe card below ]

-Chilly weather has arrived in the Pacific Northwest, so that means soup is on repeat in the Vanilla And Bean kitchen.
-There’s nothing like soup to warm the soul and nourish our bodies.
-But it’s the vibrant color of this soup is that makes you want to dig in!
+Chilly weather has arrived here at home in the Pacific Northwest, so that means soup is on repeat in the Vanilla And Bean kitchen.
+There’s nothing like soup to warm the soul.
+But it’s the vibrant color of this soup that makes you want to dig in!

 - creamy